informalsystems/quint/doc/rfc008-managing-apalache.md

 Sub-options include:

-- Invoking the system-level package manager from Quint (see §3.2.1)
+1. Invoking the system-level package manager from Quint (see §3.2.1)
-- Invoking an ecosystem package manager from Quint (see §3.2.2)
+2. Invoking an ecosystem package manager from Quint (see §3.2.2)
-- Pull the Apalache distribution from Github (see §3.2.3), e.g. using [Github's REST API endpoint][] and/or [`octokit/request.js`][]
+3. Pull the Apalache distribution from Github (see §3.2.3)

+##### 1. Invoking the system-level package manager from Quint

+Invoking a system-level package manager from Quint seems infeasible; we would have to include logic for various platforms within Quint.

+##### 2. Invoking an ecosystem package manager from Quint

+Here, we would invoke `npm` or `coursier` from Quint.

 Pros:

 - Completely transparent to the user.
 - Allows managing the required Apalache version from within Quint.
+- No system-level dependency like above.

 Cons:

-- Only pushes the boundary: e.g., this would assume that npm, coursier, or the JRE are installed on the local system. `vscode-metals` includes a `coursier` binary in its distribution to counter this.
+- Assumes that a package manager (npm, coursier, ...) and the JRE are installed on the local system.
+  - To work around this, we could distribute the package manager with Quint (for example, `vscode-metals` includes a `coursier` binary in its distribution).
 - Spawning a package manager increases complexity by running a process whose behavior is outside of our control.

+##### 3. Pulling the Apalache distribution from Github

+We either hardcode a fixed Apalache release (and its artifact URL) in Quint, or use [Github's REST API endpoint][] and/or [`octokit/request.js`][] to look up a matching release and download the JAR distribution directly.

+Pros:

+- Completely transparent to the user.
+- Allows managing the required Apalache version from within Quint.
+- No package manager dependency like above.

+Cons:

+- Assumes that the JRE is installed on the local system.

+*Note: We did a prototype implementation querying the GitHub REST API in [#1115](https://github.com/informalsystems/quint/issues/1115).
+However, we observed CI issues due to the Github API's rate limiting as described in [#1124](https://github.com/informalsystems/quint/issues/1124).
+In pratice, the same issues can affect users (e.g., behind a shared IP) and may segnificantly impact UX of the `verify` command.
+As a countermeasure, we reverted to a hardcoded Quint version in [`4ceb7d8`](https://github.com/informalsystems/quint/commit/4ceb7d8be824ddc0a2c2a14e105baff446f71e72).*

 #### 3.2.5 Apalache as cloud-hosted SaaS